Ribbon Mixer Helps Increase Cocoa Mix Production

 The conveyor discharges into the centrifugal sifter, which separates foreign materials from the ingredients.
 The powdered ingredients fall through the sifter into the, which has a multi pitch agitator that quickly and thoroughly mixes the ingredients, despite their varying density and flow characteristics.
 The equipment manufacturer designed and built a special support structure so that gravity channels the finished batch into a storage container directly beneath the blender for packaging; no extra conveying system is required.
 Manufacturer representatives directed the installation and provided operation and safety training to the food processor’s workers.

 The has increased production and cut labor costs 20 percent, while reducing waste and increasing yield.
 The equipment has virtually eliminated the operation’s dust control problem.
-The has three times the capacity -up to 6,700 pounds of the food processor’s old blender.
+The ribbon blender has three times the capacity -up to 6,700 pounds of the food processor’s old blender.
 By operating the blender at maximum capacity whenever possible, less time is needed to perform batch quality control tests.

 The processing equipment meets national and local safety requirements, according to the food processor’s officials.
 The equipment also meets the food processor’s production, cleanliness, and quality control standards.
 Because the equipment is self-cleaning, the food processor can switch products quickly without powder residue from one mix contaminating the next batch’s flavor.